microsoft/fluentui/apps/fabric-website/src/pages/Overviews/GetStartedPage/docs/web/GetStartedDevelop.md

-# Getting Started with UI Fabric

 The UI Fabric library is really easy to use!
 To get started, make sure you have the latest LTS node.js installed:

 - https://nodejs.org

+After you have downloaded and installed this, you can pick one of the following ways to quickly start exploring UI Fabric.

+## Easy Mode

-After you have downloaded and installed this, simply run this command in a folder in which you want to have the project created:
+Simply run this command in a folder in which you want to have the project created:

 ```
 npm init uifabric